Acupuncture: finding out more online

 The British Acupuncture Council is another great resource for anyone who wants to know more about the treatment in Britain.
 There are lots of further details on this site about acupuncture safety, what to expect from your first treatment and even an A-Z of acupuncture terminology.
 You’ll also be able to find a registered acupuncturist near you by entering your postcode.

 And if you’re still not sure whether acupuncture will work for your particular ailment, you’ll find a range of testimonials – and rebuttals – online.
-In a December 2013 article on the Huffington Post, for instance, writer Sara C Nelson seemed convinced that acupuncture can promote facial rejuvenation.
+An article on the Huffington Post, for instance, writer Sara C Nelson seemed convinced that acupuncture can promote facial rejuvenation.
 However, some scientists and GPs are still not convinced.
 This Live Science article on acupuncture attempts to demystify and explain the practice.

 If you’re keen to give acupuncture a go, watch out for Acupuncture Awareness Week.
 Supported by the British Acupuncture Council, Acupuncture Awareness Week aims to make people more aware of what the treatment really is and how it might be able to help.